influxdata/docs-v2/content/flux/v0.x/stdlib/influxdata/influxdb/sample/data.md

 ```

 ##### Download and write NOAA NDBC data to InfluxDB
-Add the following as an [InfluxDB task](/influxdb/v2.0/process-data/) to regularly
+Add the following as an [InfluxDB task]{{< latest "influxdb" >}}/process-data/)
-collect the latest reported observations from the NOAA NDBC.
+to regularly collect the latest reported observations from the NOAA NDBC.

 {{% get-shared-text "flux/noaa-ndbc-sample-task.md" %}}